-Concentration of credit risk relates primarily to the Company's trade receivables, as the receivables principally derive from one source: technology services.
-The Company derives 100% of its revenue from four customers.

-As at September 30, 2015 one customer represented 93% of the accounts receivable balance.
+Concentration of credit risk relates primarily to the Company's accounts receivables, as the receivables principally derive from one revenue source: technology services.
+The Company derives 100% of its revenue from five customers (87% from one customer).
+As at December 31, 2015 one customer represented 95% (March 31, 2015 - 89%) of the accounts receivable balance.
 All of the Company's customers are currently located in Canada.
-While the Company's services business has grown its revenues and profits in the last six months at a rate well ahead of earlier projections, it has not yet significantly grown its services customer base or reduced its reliance on a single large customer.
-Those efforts are continuing.